My Story

 Another Way

 As I pursued this “other way,” I began to discover some anchors.
-First, I found that the earliest Christians saw scripture much the way I did.
+First, I found that the earliest Christians saw scripture very differently from modern westerners.
 They were also coming from a non-western perspective, and concerned with “God’s public justice.”
 It was a great relief to find these ancient companions.
-As I began to pursue biblical studies, I also saw how pervasive the concern for justice and the use of power is in both the New Testament and the Hebrew Bible.
-Thankfully, I had professors who helped to affirm and call out my non-western points of view, over time I became more confident in embracing it in my interpretation of the Bible, and my own theology.
+In biblical studies, I saw concern for justice throughout the New Testament and the Hebrew Bible.
+Thankfully, I had professors who helped to affirm and call out my non-western points of view.

 The frameworks I saw helped me to make sense of more of the Bible, and the world I live in with its violence and oppression.
 It was on this journey that I began early efforts at transformative action.